cppalliance/safe-cpp/proposal/draft.md

   mut views.push_back("From a string literal");

   // string_view with outer scope lifetime.
-  string s1 = "From string object 1";
+  string s1{"From string object 1"};
   mut views.push_back(s1);

   {
     // string_view with inner scope lifetime.
-    string s2 = "From string object 2";
+    string s2{"From string object 2"};
     mut views.push_back(s2);

     // s2 goes out of scope. views now holds dangling pointers into
     // out-of-scope data.
-It should be ill-formed to use s2.
   }

-  // Print the strings.
-This raises a borrow checker error, because
+  // Print the strings. s2 already fell out of scope, so this should
+  // be a borrowck violation. `views` now contains objects that hold
+  // dangling pointers.
-  // views depends on an expired loan on s2. println("Printing from the outer scope:");
+  println("Printing from the outer scope:");
   for(string_view sv : views)
     println(sv);